 Do not use this medicine if you notice any damage or signs of tampering to the pack.

 Do not throw away any medicines via wastewater or household waste.
-Please return unused medicines to your pharmacist.
+Ask your pharmacist how to through away medicines you no longer use.
 These measures will help protect the environment.

 6. Contents of the pack and other information